Zamiell/stardew-valley/Min-Max_Guide.md

 The main goal for this day is to make 5 copper bars as soon as possible and then make it to Clint before he closes to upgrade the pickaxe.
 Then, we plant some seeds.

 * From here on out, check the TV every single day to reveal the current day's luck.
-* Also, check the weather for tomorrow.
-If it will rain, note that you cannot leave your furnace at the mountain lake.
+* Check the weather for tomorrow.
+If it will rain, note that you cannot leave your furnace at the mountain lake and that you should bring all ore + coal with you back from the mountain lake (so that you can smelt at the river).
 * Harvest the Parsnips and make a note of how many you harvested.
 * Make a note of which mixed seeds you have planted.
 (You can tell either by looking at the appearance of the seed or by using [a mod](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md#ui-info-suite).)
 * Claim the reward for the parsnip quest.